AGL Investors Have Opportunity to Lead agilon health, inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 5, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against agilon health, inc. ("agilon" or the "Company") (NYSE: AGL).
+LOS ANGELES, April 9, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against agilon health, inc. ("agilon" or the "Company") (NYSE: AGL).

 Class Period: April 15, 2021 – February 27, 2024